koda86/floa/README.md

 This repository provides code to calculate continuous prediction intervals (prediction bands) using several methods.

-The code accompanies the publication:
+The repository accompanies this publication:

-DOI
+DOI /* to be added */

 For a detailled description please see the documentation (floa_doc.md) in **floa/man**.